 Like us, you’re probably trying to figure out the best places to see in Italy.
 It can be a bit overwhelming and frustrating to plan a big and costly vacation to Italy.
 Don’t worry, we’ll tell you exactly what you have to see!

 For a few weeks now, I’ve been reflecting on our time in Italy.
-It was a 30 day, whirlwind trip that took us overland from Naples all the way to Villa Opicina.
+It was a 30-day, whirlwind trip that took us overland from Naples to Villa Opicina.
 It’s hard to write about a country so many have traveled through and hold dear to their hearts.
-Many find magic in Italy, maybe in a romantic honeymoon or those exploring their Italian roots.
+Many find magic in Italy, maybe on a romantic honeymoon or exploring their Italian roots.
 Italy is often the country of choice for many first trips to Europe.

 Have Realistic Standards of Italy